Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce 8800 GT 512MB should perform a small bit faster than the GeForce GT 240 GDDR5 1GB in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce 8800 GT 512MB is 6% quicker than the GeForce GT 240 GDDR5 1GB in general, because of its higher data rate. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison